samraHanif0340/samraHanif0340.github.io/_portfolio/grpc_c++_with_cmake.md

 ### Build and install GRPC locally

     {: .notice--warning}
-We should be able to build and run all our C++ code locally by following the instructions given above.
-Hence, this steps are not needed.
-However, if you desire to build and install GRPC locally, the instructions are given below.
-For further reference see here for [reference](https://github.com/grpc/grpc/blob/master/BUILDING.md#pre-requisites).
+    For most of us, we should build and run all our GRPC C++ code locally by following the instructions given [above](#local).
+Ideally this step should not be performed, as it has been simplified by the above [steps](#local).
+These steps below are only provided for those who are interested in installing GRPC system-wide manually in their computer.
+See here for further [reference](https://github.com/grpc/grpc/blob/master/BUILDING.md#pre-requisites).

 1. Set `~/.bash_aliases` or `~/.bashrc` file:
     ```bash